Curriculum Degree Requirements

 —Noelle Neault, PhD, BCBA-D, Adjunct Faculty

-Students are required to complete 40 credits of coursework over 20 months, including 8 credits of practicum.
-Throughout the program, students will examine the concepts and methods of applied behavior analysis within the following areas:
+Throughout the program, students will examine the science of behavior within the following areas:

 • Functional assessment and analysis